Navigation with Dynamic Obstacles

-Upon enrollment, participants can submit their code in the form of a docker container to a task of the AI-DO either as a Docker container name, or an IPFS hash of a Docker container image to be downloaded.
+Upon enrollment, participants can submit their code in the form of a docker container to a task of the AI-DO.
 Detailed instructions and examples of conforming code will be made available via the competition website.
 The system will schedule to run the code on the cloud on the challenges selected by the user, and, if simulations pass, on the robotariums.

 Participants can submit entries as many times as they would like.
 Access control policies are to be implemented, should certain participants monopolize the computational and physical resources available.

 Participants are required to open source their solutions source code.
 If auxiliary training data are used to train the models, that data must be made available.

 Submitted code will be evaluated in simulation and if sufficient on physical robotariums.
 Scores and logs generated with submitted code will be made available.

 Need-based donation programs

 The Duckietown Foundation administers a need-based program for obtaining free equipment and AWS credits for preparing for the competition.
 See here for terms and conditions and the application form.